tillmzw/cos/content/posts/06-the-reading.md

 ## Fate Unveiled

-{{% mdref madam-eva %}} presses the adventurers to tell them of their destiny, using her Taroka deck.
+{{% mdref madam-eva %}} remarks that she expected only three people to show up, yet somehow there are four.
+Nevertheless she presses the adventurers to tell them of their destiny, using her Taroka deck.
 She places the first card down.

 > *This card tells of history.
 Knowledge of the ancient will help you better understand your enemy.*